taosdata/TDengine/documentation20/en/12.taos-sql/docs.md

     Applied to: **table stable**.

     Note: If input is UNIX timestamp constant，returned ISO8601 format precision is determined by input timestamp digits.
-If input is TIMSTAMP type column, returned ISO8601 format precision is consist with current DATABASE precision settings.
+If input is TIMESTAMP type column, returned ISO8601 format precision is consist with current DATABASE precision settings.

     Example:
     ```mysql